BugRoger/articles/ssl-certs.md

     A challenge password []:
     An optional company name []:

-Note that the fully qualified hostname needs to go into the `Common Name` field.
+Note again that the fully qualified hostname needs to go into the `Common Name` field.
 This must be the hostname that will be visible for the browser.
 Aliases or CNames won't work.

 Create the certificate using the security self service